-The Company entered into an employment agreement, effective as of March 6, 2015, (the "Employment Agreement") with Mr. Poneman.
-The Employment Agreement's initial term ended on March 31, 2017 and automatically renewed for a one-year term and will continued to renew annually.
+The Company entered into an employment agreement, effective as of March 6, 2015, as amended, (the "Employment Agreement") with Mr. Poneman.
+The Employment Agreement's initial term ended on March 31, 2017 and has automatically renewed twice, each for a one-year term and will continue to renew annually, unless terminated by either party in accordance with the terms of the Employment Agreement.
 The Employment Agreement provides Mr. Poneman with an initial base salary of \$750,000 per year which will be reviewed annually by the Company's CN&G Committee for possible increase.

 Bonus.
-Mr. Poneman is eligible for an annual bonus under the Company's 2017 Annual Incentive Program (or its successor) with a target amount at least equal to 100% of base salary and a maximum amount of 125% of base salary (or such higher amount as the CN&G Committee may determine in the future).
+Mr. Poneman is eligible for an annual bonus under the Company's 2018 Annual Incentive Program (or its successor) with a target amount at least equal to 100% of base salary and a maximum amount of 125% of base salary (or such higher amount as the CN&G Committee may determine in the future).
 The actual amount of the annual bonus will be determined by the CN&G Committee in its sole discretion and based upon its assessment of whether the applicable performance goals and targets have been achieved during the fiscal year.
+On November 28, 2018, the Employment Agreement was amended (the "Amendment") to provide that beginning with the 2018 performance year, Mr. Poneman may be paid up to 10 percent of his annual bonus under the Employment Agreement in fully vested shares of the Company's Class A common stock in lieu of cash, with the remainder of the annual bonus to be paid in cash.
+The actual percentage of the annual bonus to be paid in common stock is determined by the CN&G Committee in its sole discretion and is subject to the terms and conditions of the Company's 2014 Equity Incentive Plan, as amended.
+Per the terms of the Amendment, the number of shares awarded to Mr. Poneman cannot exceed 20,000 shares of the Company's Class A common stock.

 Equity Compensation.
-In connection with Mr. Poneman's commencement with employment, Mr. Poneman was granted a stock option to purchase 300,000 shares of our common stock.
+In connection with the commencement of Mr. Poneman's employment, Mr. Poneman was granted a stock option to purchase 300,000 shares of our common stock.
 The option has a ten-year term with a per share exercise price equal to the fair market value of our common stock on the grant date, and vests and becomes exercisable in equal annual installments on each of the first four anniversaries of the date of grant, subject to Mr. Poneman's continued employment on the applicable vesting dates.
+As of March 2019, the options were fully vested.